reikolydia/RazerBlade2018Hackintosh/README.md

 The `extra` folder contains the command-line apps I compiled to be able to change the keyboard color.
 See "keyboard illumination" above.

 The `images` folder has, among other things, the desktop I edited based on the [default Razer desktop](http://assets.razerzone.com/eedownloads/desktop-wallpapers/Wave-3200x1800.png) with an Apple logo.
 I also added the image I used to replace the system logo in About This Mac (using [this guide](https://github.com/Haru-tan/Hackintosh-Things/blob/master/AboutThisMacMojave.md)).
 Also, a number of screenshots found in this readme.

+The `themes` folder has good 4K themes that I use as default.

 Conclusion?
 ---